| Recently, a friend of mine returned

 funny thing is that even on the bootleg disc, there's a copyright

+notice along the edge.
 The people in the bootleg shopped

 informed my friend that all their discs are authored to be region-free.